 How can governing boards make informed decisions about public expenditures when the agreements determining those costs are layered, interdependent, and not clearly presented for independent review?

-AALRR also advises and coordinates district responses to public records requests, raising additional concerns about whether the same firm involved in structuring and delivering these services may also be influencing the flow of information to the public regarding its own role, services, and operations.
+AALRR also advises and coordinates district responses to public records requests, raising additional concerns about whether the same firm involved in structuring and delivering these services may also be involved in advising agencies regarding public disclosure obligations relating to IPC records and operations.

 CONCERNS ABOUT IPC’S LACK OF TRANSPARENCY AND FAILURES OF OVERSIGHT